top of page

 • Chose healthy relationships

 When you are ready I can help you recover.
-I teach you how to understand your emotions, through practical tips, tools and personal experiences, so that you can feel powerful in who you are and live the life you want.
+I teach you how to understand your emotions, through practical tips, tools, and personal experiences, so that you can feel powerful in who you are and live the life you want.
 Enrollment is closed.
 To get on the wait list contact us.
-Next enrollment starts January 2022.

-Do you want help developing a self care plan that works for your own busy schedule?
-Do you want accountability implementing a self care plan?
+Do you want help developing a self-care plan that works for your own busy schedule?
+Do you want accountability in implementing a self-care plan?
 If you or someone you love is struggling to maintain optimal mental and emotional health, consider reaching out to Spiced Life Conversation Art Wellness Studio and Botanica.
 We are a Metro Atlanta, Conyers Georgia area.
-We are a coaching and counseling practice with empathetic, skilled counselors and recovery coaches who can help you set goals, develop a self care routine and move forward to build a more fulfilling life.
-Our team would be happy to work with you either just for a couple of sessions to develop and implement a Self Care plan or longer term to work toward overall better mental health within our membership site or other programs.
+We are a coaching and counseling practice with empathetic, skilled counselors and recovery coaches who can help you set goals, develop a self-care routine, and move forward to build a more fulfilling life.
+Our team would be happy to work with you either just for a couple of sessions to develop and implement a Self-care plan or longer term to work toward overall better mental health within our membership site or other programs.

 About The Author: